 Applying to El Camino College and submitting a Dual Enrollment Application form does not guarantee a seat in a class.
 K-12 students are required to meet all course prerequisites and complete the registration process.

 Yes, K-12 students regardless of age need to:

 While there is no deadline to complete the Steps for Dual Enrollment, K-12 students are subject to the date that Registration Ends, Last Day to Add, Last Day to Drop Without Notation on Permanent Record, Last Day to Drop with a “W” and other deadlines for each term, as found in the Academic Calendar.

 Student accounts are typically created 1-3 business days after students apply for El Camino College.
 (This can take longer if an application is not complete and/or missing identifying information.)

 It can also take 1-3 business days to process a Dual Enrollment Application form once it is received.
-(This can take longer during peak times, like the start of a term.)
+(This can take longer during peak times, like when registration begins or the start of a term.)

 The time it takes for Prerequisite Clearance will vary depending on the method used.
-Students who complete the English and Mathematics Placement Survey typically have English and/or math placement added to their account within one to two business days.
+Students who complete the English and Mathematics Placement Survey typically have English and/or math placement added to their account within 1-2 business days.

-In general, the earlier a student completes Steps 1-3 of the Steps for Dual Enrollment, the sooner they will be able to register for classes.
+In general, the earlier a student completes the Steps for Dual Enrollment, the sooner they will be able to register for classes.